JNingWei/Python_Applet/README.md

 # Python-Applet
-Python applet written by myself, for daily use.
+Python applets written by myself, for daily use.